 Blood samples will be collected for research to characterize immune response.

-to every three days but no more than 10 times overall during the acute phase of infection.
+obtained up to every three days but no more than 10 times overall during the acute phase

+of infection.
 After recovery, samples will be collected up to ten times overall.
-In individuals without
+In

 Additional blood and urine samples may be collected in all subjects before and after the